mcnuttandrew/ivy-language/README.md

 # Ivy Language

 This is an exported version of the evaluator for the [Ivy](https://github.com/mcnuttandrew/ivy) template language.
 It exposes one method, evaluateIvyProgram, which takes in a string containing the body of an Ivy template as well as an object to apply to that body, and returns a JSON.
 It has a type signature like `evaluateIvyProgram(body: string, settings: Record<string, any>) => Json`.
-Pretty simple right?

 Aiming to be modular, this library does not include the rendering component of the Ivy system, instead only serving up the system for converting the ivy language into something processable by another entity.